 - Heat the egg whites and sugar and whisk until smooth, and the mixture teachers 160°.

 - Then pour it into the bowl of a mixer and beat (which wire whisk attachment)the egg white mixture until stiff peaks form, the mixture cools as it beats.
 This can take up to 10 minutes.

-- Then turn the mixer to medium speed and add the butter one tablespoon at a time and mix butter completely before adding the next tablespoon.
+- Then turn the mixer to medium speed add the butter one tablespoon at a time and mix butter completely before adding the next tablespoon.

-- If the mixture looks grainy, separated, or curdled keep mixing. if the mixture seems warm or runny, place the mixing bowl in the refrigerator for 5-10 minutes, if the mixture seems runny or as it's not coming together.
+- If the mixture looks grainy, separated, or curdled keep mixing. if the mixture seems warm or runny, place the mixing bowl in the refrigerator for 5-10 minutes, if the mixture seems runny or if it's not coming together.

 - Change the mixing attachment to the beater blade, and mix it on medium-high until it comes together.

 - The mixture actually sounds like it's thicker and "slaps" the sides as it mixes when it's ready.